 Austria: SEBA is not licensed to conduct banking and financial activities in Austria nor is SEBA supervised by the Austrian Financial Market Authority (Finanzmarktaufsicht), to which this document has not been submitted for approval.
 France: SEBA is not licensed to conduct banking and financial activities in France nor is SEBA supervised by French banking and financial authorities.
 Italy: SEBA is not licensed to conduct banking and financial activities in Italy nor is SEBA supervised by the Bank of Italy (Banca d'Italia) and the Italian Financial Markets Supervisory Authority (CONSOB - Commissione Nazionale per le Società e la Borsa), to which this document has not been submitted for approval.
 Germany: SEBA is not licensed to conduct banking and financial activities in Germany nor is SEBA supervised by the German Federal Financial Services Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht), to which this document has not been submitted for approval.
 Hong-Kong: SEBA is not licensed to conduct banking and financial activities in Hong-Kong nor is SEBA supervised by banking and financial authorities in Hong-Kong, to which this document has not been submitted for approval.
 This document is not directed to, or intended for distribution to or use by, any person or entity who is a citizen or resident of or located in Hong-Kong where such distribution, publication, availability or use would be contrary to law or regulation or would subject SEBA to any registration or licensing requirement within such jurisdiction.
 This document is under no circumstances directed to, or intended for distribution, publication to or use by, persons who are not "professional investors" within the meaning of the Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong) and any rules made thereunder (the "SFO").
-Netherlands: This publication has been produced by SEBA, which is not authorised to provide regulated services in the Netherlands.
-Portugal: SEBA is not licensed to conduct banking and financial activities in Portugal nor is SEBA supervised by the Portuguese regulators Bank of Portugal "Banco de Portugal" and Portuguese Securities Exchange Commission "Comissao do Mercado de Valores Mobiliarios".
-Singapore: SEBA is not licensed to conduct banking and financial activities in Singapore nor is SEBA supervised by banking and financial authorities in Singapore, to which this document has not been submitted for approval.
+Netherlands: This publication has been produced by SEBA, which is not authorised to provide regulated services in the Netherlands, Portugal: SEBA is not licensed to conduct banking and financial activities in Portugal nor is SEBA supervised by the Portuguese regulators Bank of Portugal "Banco de Portugal" and Portuguese Securities Exchange Commission "Comissao do Mercado de Valores Mobiliarios".
+Singapore: SEBA is not licensed to conduct banking and financial activities in SIngapore nor is SEBA supervised by banking and financial authorities in Singapore, to which this document has not been submitted for approval.
 This document was provided to you as a result of a request received by SEBA from you and/or persons entitled to make the request on your behalf.
-Should you have received the document erroneously, SEBA asks that you kindly destroy/delete it and inform SEBA immediately.
+Should you have received the document erroneously.
+SEBA asks that you kindly destroy/delete it and inform SEBA immediately.
 This document is not directed to, or intended for distribution to or use by, any person or entity who is a citizen or resident of or located in Singapore where such distribution, publication, availability or use would be contrary to law or regulation or would subject SEBA to any registration or licensing requirement within such jurisdiction.
 This document is under no circumstances directed to, or intended for distribution, publication to or use by, persons who are not accredited investors, expert investors or institutional investors as defined in section 4A of the Securities and Futures Act (Cap.
 289 of Singapore) ("SFA").
 UK: This document has been prepared by SEBA Bank AG ("SEBA") in Switzerland.
 SEBA is a Swiss bank and securities dealer with its head office and legal domicile in Switzerland.
-It is authorized and regulated by the Swiss Financial Mark
+It is authorized and regulated by the Swiss Financial Market Supervisory Authority (FINMA).
+This document is for your information only and is not intended as an offer, or a solicitation of an offer, to buy or sell any investment or other specific product.